-Next Wednesday Olivia Francis will fly with her mother Gemma Lacey and her dad Daniel Francis to undergo controversial stem-cell treatment in China, which they hope will Olivia the vision she's never had.
+Next Wednesday Olivia Francis will fly with her mother Gemma Lacey and her dad Daniel Francis to undergo controversial stem-cell treatment in China, which they hope will Olivia the vision she's

 The trip follows a year of campaigning to raise the cash to go, with around a third of the money raised with the help of her family in Newport.

 But doctors in the UK have asked them not to make their trip and Ms Lacey, 26 and originally from Newport, herself acknowledges it may not work.